My Wheeler mountain winter bike (2)

 Front & rear tire: Kenda Kwick Roller Sport folding, 26' x 1.5 (40-559), tubes: Kenda 1.5/1.75 F/V.

-After experiencing the performance of the original Kenda tires, I replaced the rear tire with a 'made in Germany' Continental Grand Prix 26' folding 1 1/8 (28-559) road tire.
-The bike's responsiveness and acceleration improved dramatically, elevating the entire bike to a new level.
+With the Continentals, The bike's responsiveness and acceleration improved dramatically, elevating the entire bike to a whole new level.
 I would like to replace the front tire with the same Continentals, but I sold the second one before this build.

 Comments on the wheelset and the tires

-On this frame I could get up to 700c or 29' wheels, but not every MTB frame has the space required for changing to larger wheels.
+On this particular frame I could get up to 700c or 29' wheels, but not every MTB frame has the space required for changing to larger wheels.

 Assembling